 There may come a day when everyone realizes that regardless of the language or the aspect of God that someone sees, it is all the same.
 Until that day arrives, we must continue to work on it.

 The religious laws you obey are yours.
 Do not force them upon me.
 My rights are equal to yours.
 If you deserve some consideration, I deserve it too.
 This concept is where we need a reality check.

-This article first appeared in The Havok Journal on 06FEB15.
+This first appeared in The Havok Journal on February 6, 2015.

 Leonard O. Benton is retired from active duty military service with 24 years and two combat deployments to Iraq.
 He left the Regular Army after 10 years and became a National Guard Recruiter for his first tour in the AGR program followed by over 10 years in Operations as Force Protection, CBRN, and three years as C-IED.
 He has an Associates’s degree and is currently working on his Bachelor’s.
 He is an amateur metal smith and when he is not working or writing he can often be found in his shop pounding away in the attempt to transform a lump of metal into an icon of beauty or function.